drscotthawley/DLAIE/README.md

 ## Licence
-These materials are governed by Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+These materials are governed by [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You may use them, with attribution, for non-commercial purposes.
+As [Francois Fleuret says], "More simply: I am okay with this material being used for regular academic teaching, but definitely not for a book / youtube loaded with ads / whatever monetization model I am not aware of."

 ## Acknowledgements